 EzFill Achieves Another Monthly Record for Gallons Delivered

-/EIN News/ -- MIAMI, FL, May 09, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. (“EzFill” or the “Company”) (NASDAQ: EZFL), a pioneer and emerging leader in the mobile fuel industry, announced that it delivered approximately 500,000 gallons during the month of April, achieving yet another monthly record.
+MIAMI, FL, May 09, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. ("EzFill" or the "Company") EZFL, a pioneer and emerging leader in the mobile fuel industry, announced that it delivered approximately 500,000 gallons during the month of April, achieving yet another monthly record.

 The success was achieved in part through the Company adding an additional 36 new fleet accounts year to date, as well as marketing campaigns causing an increase in consumer and marine deliveries.